carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 - Building components for distribution to your users (Continuous Deployment)
 - Building documentation

-These are tasks that you could do on your own machine, but consider the following cases:
+These are tasks that you could do on your own computer, but consider the following cases:

-- Your software works on your machine, but you forgot to mention this one crucial package for correct operation.
+- Your software works on your computer, but you forgot to mention this one crucial package for correct operation.
 - Your software used to work, but since the last update something broke.
 - Someone else contributed to your package but didn't run the same version of the document
   converter: the documentation looks different now.

 These are just some of the bad things that may happen.
-It is often desirable to have a controlled environment in which to run these tasks, collectively known as CI/CD.
+To address these issues, it is often desirable to have a consistent, controlled environment in which to run these tasks, collectively known as CI/CD.
 Github can perform these actions for you inside Docker containers.
-If your project is open source, this service is enterly free of charge.
+If your project is open source, this service is entirely free of charge.
 Competing platforms have similar services for which the syntax may vary slightly, but they are all grounded in the use of some form of containers (Docker or otherwise).
 We will demonstrate the use of a Docker container in deploying a small website presenting a Github project.

 # Building Github.io pages with Pandoc
-Suppose you have a Github project with a README and would like to turn that into HTML for a Github.io page.
+Suppose you have a Github project with a README and would like to turn it into HTML for a Github.io page.
 A common problem in documenting and testing software is to keep relevant content in a single location.
-In a Github project this location is the README, however it will look a lot more professional if you also have a custom website going where people can find downloads, documentation etc. This website could become part of a larger portfolio of all your projects on Github.
+In a Github project this location is the README, however it will look a lot more professional if you also have a custom website where people can find downloads, documentation etc. This website could become part of a larger portfolio of all your projects on Github.

-It would be nice if such a page is updated automatically every time you update the project.
+It would be nice if such a page was updated automatically every time you update other parts of the project.

 A fabulous tool for building web content from Markdown files is Pandoc.
 You could call it the swiss army knife of document conversion: it is very, very versatile.
 In this instance we will only use